 Types of renovations that affect homeowners insurance

-Adding an addition that increases your home’s square footage will undoubtedly increase your home’s value since square footage is one of the primary factors used in determining value.
-Building a family room on the back of your home, for example, or adding a dormer that increases the space on the second floor, will all add value to your home.
+Adding an addition is a major renovation project that increases your home’s square footage and will undoubtedly increase your home’s value since square footage is one of the primary factors used in determining your rebuild value.
+Building a family room on the back of your home, for example, or adding a dormer that increases the space on the second floor, will add value to your home.